medined/perl-5-by-example/perl_5_by_example/windows-registry.md

       correct-that will not let you get a list of keys starting from one of the six root keys.
 Since the first level of subkeys do not change, use the Registry Editor to find them.</TD></TR></TBODY></TABLE>

-<H3><A name="Getting a List of Name-Value Pairs">Getting a List of Name-Value
+#### Getting a List of Name-Value Pairs

-Pairs</A></H3>Earlier, in "Setting a Key's Name-Value Pairs," you saw that each Registry key can have name-value pairs associated with it.
+Earlier, in "Setting a Key's Name-Value Pairs," you saw that each Registry key can have name-value pairs associated with it.
 You use the
 <TT>getValues()</TT> method to get a list of these pairs.
 <P>[ic: psc]